danieljcave/p3-battleship/README.md

 ![player hit](/assets/readme/player-hit.png)

 **Player Input & Validation**
-There are different ocastions when the players input is required.
-The start of the game when they are asked if they are ready to play.
-Then the most commen is when asked to input which row and which column.
+There are different options when the player's input is required.
+At the start of the game when they are asked if they are ready to play.
+Then the most common is when asked to input which row and which column.
 To protect the game, the user must input a row and column within the board.
-The game checks that the user has entered a number in the range of 1-7 and column of A-F. If the user trys to input anything out of the range, the game replies to the user and prompts a message that they are not in the range and reminds them.
+The game checks that the user has entered a number in the range of 1-7 and a column of A-F. If the user tries to input anything out of the range, the game replies to the user and prompts a message that they are not in the range and reminds them.
 They are then instructed to input the row or column again.
 ![Player input value](/assets/readme/incorrect-value.png)

 **Multiple Guesses**
-If they player guesses a location that they have already guess.
+If the player guesses a location that they have already guessed.
 The game will inform them that they have already guessed that location with a prompt.
 They will not lose a guess and the board will be reshown to allow them to guess again.
 ![player guesses multiple times](/assets/readme/multiple-guess.png)

 **Player Loss**
-If the player is unfortunatly unable to guess all the locations of the battleship the player looses the game.
-If they player looses the game they will be prompted with a message to inform them of the loss.
+If the player is unfortunately unable to guess all the locations of the battleship the player loses the game.
+If the player loses the game they will be prompted with a message to inform them of the loss.
 Following the loss the player will be asked if they would like to restart the game to try again or not.
 ![player loss](/assets/readme/player-lose.png)

 **Player Win**
-If the player guess the correct location of the battleships and is able to get all 10 ships then the player wins.
-If that is the case the player will be show and congratulatory message.
+If the player guesses the correct location of the battleships and is able to get all 10 ships then the player wins.
+If that is the case the player will be shown and congratulatory message.
 They will then be asked if they would like to play the game again or would like not to.
 ![player win](/assets/readme/player-win.png)

 **Replay Game**
-They last feature of the game is the ability to replay the game.
+The last feature of the game is the ability to replay the game.
 Rather than completing the game and having to refresh the page to run the program again.
-The player is asked at the end of their game if they win or loose.
-Wheather they would like to play the game again or if they dont.
+The player is asked at the end of their game if they win or lose.
+Whether they would like to play the game again or if they don't.
 ![replay game](/assets/readme/play-again.png)